pskugit/lovebot/README.md

 pip install -r requirements.txt
 ```

-2. Set the ```LOVEBOT_PATH``` environemt variable via
+2. Set the ```LOVEBOT_PATH``` environemt variable. (alternatively, you may create an .env file and place it in the top level of the cloned repository)
 ```bash
 export LOVEBOT_PATH=#path to repository#
 ```
- alternatively, you may create an .env file and place it in the top level of the cloned repository

 3. Download classification models from